 Find out more about courses on the UCLT Facebook page> or contact Jessie Sanders, VET coordinator, on 8416 8421 or email firstname.lastname@example.org

 Beyond Sunday: Intro to Faith, Life & Work is an undergraduate unit focused on integrating faith with work and the wider aspects of modern life, which will be held on Wednesdays from 2pm to 5pm during Semester 2, 2018.
 Weekly topics cover theologies of work and rest, Christian vocation, economy and finances, culture-making and much more.
 For more information, please contact Uniting College on 8416 8420.

 Intern Year is a program for young adults seeking to grow as disciples and live with purpose.
 The course is studied part-time over a year, at the end of which participants will have achieved a Certificate IV in Christian Life & Ministry.
-Enrolments for 2018 are still open!
-Email Mike Wardrop at email@example.com
+To query about the next enrolment, email Mike Wardrop at email@example.com

 Period of Discernment: Is God calling you to step out in a new direction in faith and ministry?
 Find out more here>

 Customised training & ESL opportunities through Uniting College